Washington Total Loss Law Explained

 The same 2020 Subaru Outback sustains more extensive damage.
 The repair estimate is $18,500, and the salvage value is $8,200.

 In the second scenario, the combined repair and salvage costs exceed the vehicle's ACV by $700, triggering the total loss determination.
-It is worth noting that supplemental damage discovered after the initial estimate may push a borderline case over the TLF threshold.
-Washington insurers are required to consider all reasonably foreseeable repair costs when making this determination.
+Supplemental damage discovered after the initial estimate may push a borderline case over the TLF threshold, and Washington insurers are required to consider all reasonably foreseeable repair costs when making this determination.

-The TLF approach means that two vehicles with identical damage could have different outcomes depending on their respective salvage values and ACVs.
-A newer vehicle with a higher ACV might be repaired, while an older vehicle with the same damage but a lower ACV could be totaled.
-This makes understanding your vehicle's current market value critically important when navigating a total loss claim.
+This means two vehicles with identical damage could have different outcomes depending on their salvage values and ACVs, making your vehicle's current market value critically important when navigating a total loss claim.

 How Insurers Determine Vehicle Value in Washington